M4nuski/Easy3D_webGL/readme.md

 * Remove scaling from matrix and entity except on load, or make separate to avoid dealing with it repeatidly.
 Mostly useless.
 * Replace per-vertex colors with textures
 * Sprites
-* Other type of physics mechanic for controls.
+* Other type of physics mechanic for controls. (chase camera/3rd person)
 * Sounds
 * Some kind of game :P
 * NetCode !